jnd4i-aj/project_turtlesim/README.md

 - **Turtle Control**: Move the turtle to user-defined goals with PID controllers.
 - **Chase Behaviors**: Various scripts to chase another robot (the "Robber Turtle") using real-time pose tracking and control.
-- **Gaussian Noise Modeling**: Add noise to the pose for testing robustness of algorithms.
+- **Gaussian Noise Modeling**: Add noise to the pose for testing the robustness of algorithms.
 - **Spawning Multiple Turtles**: Scripted spawning of turtles at random locations and after delays.
 - **Motion Planning**: Predictive planning to intercept a moving target based on its path.
 - **ROS Integration**: Uses standard ROS packages (`rospy`, `roscpp`, `std_msgs`) and topics for inter-node communication.